NeilSinclair/prompt_workshop/the_exec_assistant/the_exec_assistant1.md

 - Email informing a client that the sprint is behind schedule, due to unforeseen technical difficulties, and that some story points will need to be extended into the next sprint
 - Email informing the developers about a client’s expectations, which you are worried might not be feasible

 Feel free to update the instruction message to change the tone / length / language of the message.

+Post your email to the Miro board under "The Exec Assistant Part 1".